Aner-Git/cards/readme.md

 ```

-To create a deck for say a game that has more/less cards, implement a CardProviver
+To customise a deck of cards, implement a CardProvider

 ```php
 class MyGameDeckProvider implements CardProvider{